-The Kaipara District Council made the decision to build a new library and community hub in Dargaville on Council owned land beside the town hall on Hokianga Road.
-This followed consultation with the community in the 2021-2031 Long Term Plan.
-Submissions were further sought from the community during the consultation process for the 2024-2027 Long Term Plan and these have helped inform the requirements for the new library and community hub.
-The funding to build the new hub is to be procured by means of a charitable trust which is yet to be formed.
+The Kaipara District Council intends to build a new library and community hub in the town of Mangawhai.
+At this stage in the process the Council has identified two potential sites for the new hub which is to be built on Council owned land.
+Until recently, the community was served by a volunteer run library.
+However, as the town has grown, the needs for a greater range of library services has also grown.
+Submissions were sought from the community during the consultation process for the 2024-2027 Long Term Plan and these have helped inform the requirements for the new library and community hub.